 Keep alive, Backups and Updates

-Following again the LinuxGSM Valheim guide we can setup several cronjobs to keep our server up-to-date and, most important, to keep it alive and to backup it, you know, just to be safe.
+Following again the LinuxGSM Valheim guide we can set up several cronjobs to keep our server up-to-date and, most importantly, to keep it alive and to back up it, you know, just to be safe.

 crontab -e from your terminal and past our commands: